 Ukraine crisis: Key players in eastern unrest

-The devastating crash of a Malaysian Airlines jet in eastern Ukraine focused international attention on the revolt by pro-Russian separatist forces.
-Western governments suspect the airliner was downed by a missile fired from a rebel-held area,
+In July the devastating crash of a Malaysia Airlines jet in eastern Ukraine triggered international outrage.
+Western governments suspect the plane was downed by a missile fired from a rebel-held area.

 Here we profile some of the key figures involved on both sides of the conflict, which erupted in April when the separatists declared independence from the revolutionary, pro-Western government in Kiev.Alexander Zakharchenko - Donetsk rebel leader